psoloway/puppetlabs-tomcat/README.md

 ###Running tests

 This project contains tests for both [rspec-puppet](http://rspec-puppet.com/) and [beaker-rspec](https://github.com/puppetlabs/beaker-rspec) to verify functionality.
-For in-depth information please see their respective documentation.
+For in-depth information, please see their respective documentation.

 Quickstart: